lsulibraries/LibraryBouncer/README.md

 - what is the server:

-  - the entire server is coded in the app.py file.
+  - the entire webapp is coded in the app.py file.
-  - it's a very minimal Flask server (python3)
+  - it's a very minimal Apache/mod_wsgi/flask server
-  - it responds to the ActiveCard.exe program only {"expiration": "some date info"} for that individual.
+  - it accepts a request with an ?id= value, and return a response: {"expiration": "some date info"}.
-  - be careful if you add elements to the server json response, because they must match the structure found in the BouncerInterface.
+  - BouncerInterface requires this exact json response, so be careful if you modify the server's json response.
   - the internal logs hold richer data.
 During this logging, it temporarily knows the individual's id, in order to look up Degree/School/College.
 After the lookup, it forgets all identifiably info.
   - these logs can be parsed to make sense of the who uses the library at different times.
 (As of date, the requirements of this parser are unspecified.)